jerry73204/typ-book/src/chapter_1.md

 ## Using TYP

 With TYP, the implementation becomes more compact.
-It helps you write _type operators_ as though you are writing Rust as usual.
+You can write _type operators_ as though you are writing Rust as usual.

 ```rust
 typ! {